Linux Server Planning and Configuration Essentials

 ext4 is the default filesystem for most Debian/Ubuntu installations and the workhorse of the Linux world.
 It is stable, well-understood, and works well for general-purpose servers.
 It supports large files and volumes and includes journaling to recover gracefully from crashes.

 Btrfs (B-tree filesystem) was designed as a modern alternative to ext4 and shares several goals with ZFS.
-It is lighter on resources than ZFS and is the default filesystem in Fedora and openSUSE.
+It is lighter on resources than ZFS and is the default filesystem for Fedora Workstation and openSUSE (Fedora Server defaults to XFS instead).
 Key features include copy-on-write semantics, snapshots, transparent automatic compression, and subvolumes (virtual partitions within a single Btrfs volume that can be mounted independently).
-Btrfs is generally considered less production-ready than ZFS for mission-critical storage but is excellent for desktop machines and general-purpose servers.
+Btrfs is generally considered less production-ready than ZFS for mission-critical storage but is a common choice for desktop machines and workstations.

 For high-performance computing and distributed storage, Linux supports specialized clustered filesystems such as Lustre, BeeGFS, GPFS, and Ceph, but these are outside the scope of a typical server deployment.